Soyarabai: After Chhatrapati Shivaji Maharaj's death

 Contemporary Maratha court chronicles such as Parmananda relate that, in initial phases, Soyarabai herself was against the court ministers performing the coronation of her son Rajaram.
-Sambhaji is recorded as testifying that, "the Brahmin ministers of Chhatrapati Shivaji were against him (Sambhaji).
+Sambhaji is recorded as testifying that, "the ministers of Shivaji were against him (Sambhaji).
 They poisoned the mind of Queen Soyarabai by saying that the eldest son of Shivaji (Sambhaji) should not be allowed to inherit the throne".
-Sambhaji was not informed of Chhatrapati Shivaji Maharaj's death by these Brahmin ministers, and he was absent at Raigad when Shivaji was cremated.
-After Shivaji's death in 1680, with the help of those treacherous ministers, Soyarabai finally got her son, the ten-year-old prince Rajaram, seated on the vacant throne on 21 April 1680.
+Sambhaji was not informed of Chhatrapati Shivaji Maharaj's death by these ministers, and he was absent at Raigad when Shivaji was cremated.
+After Shivaji's death in 1680, with the help of those treacherous courtiers, Soyarabai finally got her son, the ten-year-old prince Rajaram, seated on the vacant throne on 21 April 1680.
 Her stepson and Chhatrapati Shivaji Maharaj's heir apparent Sambhaji, was able to remove Rajaram and Soyarabai from power with the help of Soyarabai's own brother and the Maratha Sarsenapati (General) Hambirrao Mohite.
 He imprisoned the courtiers opposing him and formally assumed power as the Chhatrapati on 20 July 1680.
 Soyarabai's henchmen tried to poison Sambhaji in August 1681, but he survived and executed the criminals, installing their sons on their posts instead.

 In a letter dated 27 October 1681, written by British Bombay council to Surat, they claim that "Ramrajah's Mother (Soyra Bai) is dead by report, poisoned by Shambhuji Rajah's contrivance " This has been declared a myth by various reputed scholars such as Dr. Sadashiv Shivade and Vasudeo Sitaram Bendrey, as Soyarabai died a year and a half after this date of her alleged murder and was cremated by Chhatrapati Sambhaji himself.

 After Sambhaji's death at the hands of the Mughals, Rajaram did become the next Chhatrapati, carrying forward the continuous war of the Marathas against the Mughals.